 Applicants must provide documents indicating their project's level of readiness.
 Once submitted, applications will be sorted by project Readiness Tier.
-Project readiness will be determined consistent with the manner outlined in the table below.
+Project readiness will be determined according to the table below.

-Priority Readiness Tier Documents Provided at Time of Application Awarded First Tier 1 Site Verification Form + Final Site Design + Issued Building Permit + Eligible Equipment Selection (See Note) Awarded Second Tier 2 Site Verification Form + Final Site Design + Building Permit Application Awarded Third Tier 3 Site Verification Form + Preliminary Site Plans authority's letterhead should be uploaded at the point of application stating that a drawing was or is not necessary to issue a Final Building Permit for the Project Site in question.
+Priority Readiness Tier Documents Provided at Time of Application Awarded First Tier 1 Site Verification Form + Final Site Design + Issued Building Permit + Eligible Equipment Selection (See Note) Awarded Second Tier 2 Site Verification Form + Final Site Design + Building Permit Application authority's letterhead should be uploaded at the point of application stating that a drawing was or is not necessary to issue a Final Building Permit for the Project Site in question.
 The Communities in Charge team has made available on its website a "Sample Supporting Documents" file and encourages review of that resource prior to applying.